 Balancing the environment and your bottom line: A chat on sustainability

-Sustainability is critical to our industry's future.
-From the board room to operations, airlines are embracing strategies to fight climate change and accelerate the path to decarbonization, all while keeping an eye on a healthy bottom line.
+Sustainability is critical to the future of the airline industry.
+In this session, Vince and Amelia discuss strategies to fight climate change and accelerate the path to decarbonization, all while keeping an eye on a healthy bottom line.
+Here are a few highlights:

 [I’m Vince Palmiere, Chief Financial Officer] at ATPCO and joining me for our session on sustainability is Amelia DeLuca, the managing director of sustainability at Delta Air Lines.
 Hi, Amelia, how are you?